Areas of Expertise:

 He has three degrees from the University of Kentucky: a BA in Political Science, an MS in Marketing and a PhD in Natural Resource Economics.
 He was a member of the graduate faculty at Texas A&M University before joining Ohio State University Extension in 1995.

 While at Texas A&M he taught courses at the undergraduate and graduate levels in research methods.
 These courses combined materials typically found in two diverse areas of instruction: statistics and the philosophy of science.
 He also taught courses in natural resource conservation and socio-economic issues in recreation and tourism.

 As a natural resource/environmental economist, he conducts research and develops educational materials that deal with the economic dimensions of environmental issues ranging from global climate change to recycling, preservation of farmland and green space, protection/improvement of Lake Erie water quality, and local food production and consumption in areas referred to as “food deserts.”

-He has published extensively in the Journal of Extension where he served as a peer reviewer 2007-2013, and is currently serving a third term 2014-2017.
+He has published extensively in the Journal of Extension where he has served as a peer reviewer since 2007.
 He has also served as a reviewer for Environmental Management and the Journal of Environmental Management and currently reviews for Landscape and Urban Planning and Applied Geography.
-He is currently editor for the quarterly newsletter of the National Association of Community Development Extension Professionals (NACDEP).
+He has served as editor for the quarterly newsletter of the National Association of Community Development Extension Professionals (NACDEP) since 2011.
 He has made presentations on global climate change and methods of measuring public opinion on environmental topics in South America and Eastern Europe, and to the US Navy.